Richie765/pg-table-observer/README.md

 ## Return value

-`handle`: Object with the following fields.
+`handle`: Object with the following fields:

 Field | Description
 ----- | -----------